ninatrue/web-mapping-curriculum/project/data_Report.md

 The search bar will drop a pin at searched location

-When the address is located information will appear on how many amenities are withing a 5 mile radius
+When the address is located information will appear on how many amenities are withing a 5 mile radius.